Massachusetts General Hospital - Harvard Medical School

 A. We strive to make our interview day as informative to the applicant as possible: we really want you to get a good picture of what it would be like to train at Massachusetts General Hospital!
 Applicants invited to interview are typically asked to show up between 8 am and 9 am and the last scheduled activities end between 3:30 pm and 4:30 pm.
 The day typically includes:

 - Four to five interviews with faculty: we try to match faculty with the applicant’s interests whenever possible and we will try to accommodate applicants’ requests to meet with specific faculty.

 - Meeting with the Chief of Pathology.
 The current chair, David Louis, who started in the fall of 2006, has made education a priority and has been closely involved in the resident recruiting process.
 As his schedule allows, he tries to meet with all interviewees.

 - A tour of the department.

-- Lunch with residents: Each applicant has a private lunch with 1-3 MGH residents.
+- Lunch with residents: Each applicant has a private lunch with from one to three Massachusetts General Hospital residents.
 Residents are also available at the end of the interview day to informally meet with the applicants.